igrishaev/CV/README.md

 - [Queryfeed](https://queryfeed.net/) is an app to grab data from social networks using the official API and scrapping methods.
 It serves over 6M requests a day.
-There is a paid subscription with Paypal.
+There is a paid subscription with PayPal.
 Clojure, Datomic.

 - [QRFD](https://qrfd.io/) is a URL shorter.
 Single page application, Clojure, Re-frame, PostgreSQL.
-There are a lot of upcoming features.

 - [Etaoin][etaoin] is a Clojure library for browser automation.
 It relies on pure [Webdriver protocol][webdriver] and does not need installing